L&I Proposes Moderate Increase in Workers’ Comp Rates for 2023

 - Received nearly 4,200 employer fraud leads.

-L&I attributes the proposed increase to several factors, including wage inflation and the corresponding increase in cost of living adjustments for pensions.
-L&I will tap its contingency reserves to augment the proposed increase.
-Workers and employers focusing on safety, and L&I initiatives that are helping injured workers recover sooner and reducing workers' compensation costs are helping keep the proposed increase to a minimum.
+L&I attributes the proposed increase to several factors, including wage inflation and medical costs.
+L&I will tap the contingency reserves to pay costs that are expected to exceed the rate increase.
+Workers and employers focusing on safety, and L&I initiatives that are helping injured workers recover sooner and reducing workers' compensation costs are helping keep the proposed increase down.

-The proposed 3.1% increase is an average.
-Individual employers may see their rates go up or down, depending on their recent claims history and changes in the frequency and cost of claims in their industry risk classification.
+The proposed 4.8% increase is an average.
+Individual employers may see their rates go up or down, depending on their recent claims history and changes in the number and cost of claims within their industry.
 Those changes also can increase or lower premiums paid by workers because workers in Washington pay a portion of the total premium.
 Go to Lni.wa.gov/WorkersCompRates to see the proposed changes for all risk classes.

-The proposed 2022 increase will cost employers and workers an average of about $38 a year per employee.
+The proposed 2023 increase will cost employers and workers an average of about $61 a year per employee.
+Of the increased amount, workers will pay about $12 on average.

-Workers pay on average about 27% of the premium, a similar percentage to that paid in 2021.
-The actual percentage depends on the classification of the worker's company and its recent claims history.
+Workers pay on average about 25% of the premium, a similar percentage to that paid in 2022.
 Washington is the only state where workers pay a significant portion of the premium.

-The total rate is made up of 4 rates that provide benefits when workers are hurt on the job:
+The total rate is paid into four funds that provide benefits when workers are hurt on the job:

-Workers and employers each contribute one-half of the medical aid, Stay at Work Program, and supplemental pension premiums.
-Employers pay for all the accident premiums.
+Workers and employers each contribute one-half of the medical aid, Stay at Work, and supplemental pension premiums.
+Employers pay all the accident fund premiums.

-The supplemental pension rate is increasing 14% to 15.6 cents per hour.
-For many of the lower-rated risk classes, the supplemental pension rate is a significant portion of the rate and will cause an overall increase to the class rate even if other parts of the rate are decreasing.
+The supplemental pension rate is increasing 7% to nearly 17 cents per hour.
+This fund pays cost-of-living adjustments for long-term time-loss and pension recipients and is based on wage inflation.
+For many of the less expensive risk classes, the supplemental pension rate is a significant portion of the rate and will cause an overall increase to the class rate even if other parts of the rate are decreasing.

-Risk is pooled across all of the risk classifications, which helps keep premiums stable for all while helping those who have had a tough year.
-So even if an employer has an excellent safety and return-to-work program with no injury claims counting against their experience factor, their rate could go up if the rate for the risk class is increasing.
+Risk is pooled across all employers in a risk class, which helps keep premiums stable while helping those who have had a tough year.
+So even if an employer has an excellent safety and return-to-work program with no injury claims counting against their experience factor, their rate could go up if the rate for the risk class increases.

 Maintaining a safe work environment and helping injured workers heal and return to work quickly and safely does have a return on investment.
 When costs are lower across a risk class, all employers in the class benefit.